Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 });
 ```

 By setting `config.defaultEvents.formInteractions` to `true`, you enable Amplitude to track form start and form submit events.
 A form start event is tracked when the user initially interacts with the form.
 An initial interaction can be the first change to an text input, or radio button, or dropdown.
-The event type for session start is "[Amplitude] Form Start".
+The event type for session start is "[Amplitude] Form Started".
 A form submit event is tracked when the user submits the form.
-The event type for session start is "[Amplitude] Form Submit".
-If a form is submitted with no initial change to any form fields, both "[Amplitude] Form Start" and "[Amplitude] Form Submit" are tracked.
+The event type for session start is "[Amplitude] Form Submitted".
+If a form is submitted with no initial change to any form fields, both "[Amplitude] Form Started" and "[Amplitude] Form Submitted" are tracked.

 Amplitude can track forms that are constructed with `<form>` tags and `<input>` tags nested.
 For example: